User Case: How to Sync My iPhone Photos to Dropbox?

 - Remote Upload: Directly download URLs, torrent files or magnet links to clouds.

-The "Cloud Sync" function provided by MultCloud can assist you in syncing iCloud Photos to Dropbox photos for you to use on Dropbox.
+The "Cloud Sync" function provided by MultCloud can assist you in syncing iCloud Photos to Dropbox for you to use on Dropbox.

 Step 1.
 First, you need to register an account with your email address.
 If you find it troublesome, you can also use your Google or Facebook account to authorize login.